 You can see if your requests have been approved, denied, or are still pending.
 Click on the number to see the titles.
 The calendar icon allows you to edit the time frame.

-Note that there’s an option for “Downloaded, Not Reviewed” on the bottom row.
+Note that in your Review Copies page there’s an option for “Downloaded, Not Reviewed” on the bottom row.
 Don’t forget to write reviews!
 Not only is this polite in return for receiving the title from the publisher, but more reviews increase the strength of your profile for future requests!

 Learn more about downloading review copies here.